Blacxz08/Blacxz08/README.md

-<h1>Hi, I'm Adeiza Michael! <br/> <a href="https://www.linkedin.com/in/joshmadakor/">Cybersecurity Professional</a> </h1>
+<h1>Hi, I'm John Michael! <br/> <a href="https://www.linkedin.com/in/adeizamichael/">Cybersecurity Professional</a> </h1>
-I am an entry-level cybersecurity analyst, I am passionate about helping organization protect digital assets and ensuring the security of networks.
-I possess a solid understanding of network basics, and I am inquisitive, always seeking for opportunities to learn and enhance my skill.
+An Entry-level cybersecurity analyst, passionate about helping organization protect digital assets and ensuring the security of networks.
+I possess a solid understanding of network basics, inquisitive, always seeking for opportunities to learn and enhance my skill.
 Across learning and practice, my skills include; SQL, Linux OS, Python, SIEM tools and Packet-sniffer, Security Mindset and an evolving mindset for learning and growth, which allows me to adapt to new threats and technologies.

 My experience includes: